 Finally, industry lobbying against mandatory measures to minimise waste is an on-going and undeniable problem in New Zealand.
 Big industry has lobbied against banning and levying plastic bags, mandatory product stewardship schemes, and bottle deposits.
 From their perspective, the status quo (where ratepayers/councils and the public cover the fiscal and environmental costs of industry waste), is preferable to mandatory product stewardship schemes.

-Some have argued that we may see change with the new Government, and certainly recent rhetoric has made us hopeful.
-For example, in response to the World Bank data, Hon Eugenie Sage (the Associate Minister for the Environment with responsibility for the Waste portfolio) stated in January this year: “This is a serious problem and I am reviewing implementation of the Waste Minimisation Act to see how it can be more effectively used.
+The current Government’s rhetoric has made us hopeful.
+In January 2018, Hon Eugenie Sage (the Associate Minister for the Environment with responsibility for the Waste portfolio) stated: “This [waste[ is a serious problem and I am reviewing implementation of the Waste Minimisation Act to see how it can be more effectively used.
 It’s a good law, with effective provisions, but they haven’t been used to the extent they should have.”

-Ultimately, we don’t see waste as a party political issue and we think that it doesn’t pay to be complacent.
-It’s important to keep the pressure on and to make clear to whoever is in power that we want to see action on waste (especially at a time when the Government is reviewing the WMA’s implementation and deciding what actions to take).
+Ultimately, we don’t see waste as a party political issue.
+We think that it doesn’t pay to be complacent.
+It’s important to keep the pressure on and to make clear to whoever is in power that we want to see action on waste (especially at a time when the Government is looking at using the WMA more and deciding what actions to take).
 By the same token, it’s important that we know about the WMA and/or what it could achieve, so that our advocacy is sufficiently focused on the powers that the Government already has to make change.

 In our view, as soon as the public makes clear that, not only would we like particular things done about waste, but that we know that the Government has the power to make these changes without needing to pass legislation, it starts to get a lot more awkward for the Government to continue doing nothing.